Bjerrum Pairs in Ionic Solutions: a Poisson-Boltzmann Approach: Discussion

 The reduction of free-ion concentration at low $\phi$ values can have two origins.
 Steric effects can be more important than what the lattice-gas framework conveys.
 For example, it is possible to take steric effects into account by using a virial expansion of hard spheres, where the maximal value of the free ionic concentration, $n_{s}$, is calculated at $\phi\approx 0.1$~\cite{Sam17}.
 In addition, correlations beyond MF between ions and dipoles have a crucial role in highly concentrated ionic solutions and ionic liquids, and may promote the reduction of $n_{s}$.
 This possibility will be explored in the future by employing a loop expansion of the system free-energy, leading to predictions beyond the MF theory.

-0.5cm {\it Acknowledgments.~} We thank S. Safran for fruitful discussions and many helpful suggestions.
+0.5cm {\it Acknowledgments.~} This work was motivated by discussions with S. Safran.
+We thank him and R. Podgornik for numerous helpful suggestions and comments.
 This work was supported by the Israel Science Foundation (ISF) under grant No. 438/12, the U.S.- Israel Binational Science Foundation (BSF) under grant No. 2012/060, and the ISF-NSFC joint research program under grant No. 885/15.
 D.A. thanks Alexander von Humboldt Foundation for a Humboldt research award, and T.M. acknowledges support from the Blavatnik postdoctoral fellowship programme.